gosub-com/Zurfur/README.md

 is no `await` keyword at the call site.
 Instead, it looks like a regular blocking function call.

+Calling an async function blocks by default, but the `astart` keyword can be used to start a new task.

+    @p = astart getHttpAsString("gosub.com")

+References to mutable dynamically allocated data cannot be passed into `astart`, but types owned by the function (locals, or passed with `own`) may be:

+    @myList = List<int>()
+    astart fillListFromHttp("gosub.com", myList)

+In this case, `myList` is moved into a closure.

 **TBD:** All functions are async.
 The compiler optimizes to make them as sync as possible.
-The only downside here is that calls through an interface might not be optimizable.
-Even though there could be a loss of efficiency, I'm leaning towards doing this because it is easier to use, especially when a type has an async destructor.
+The main downside here is that calls through an interface might not be optimizable.

 ## Threading